| The Bible as Literature

 Weekly Preview

 1) Introductions.
 What is the Bible?
-Historical/cultural background of the Bible
+Historical/cultural background of the Bible--Erhman

 Three recurring themes: the rival brothers, the God who repents, the covenant--Genesis 3-18; Three more themes: the trickster, the barren woman, the sacrifice--Genesis